donnatchris/FDF-42/readme.md

 ### BONUS PART:
 You will earn additional points if you:
 Include an additional projection (e.g., parallel or conical projection).
-Implement zoom in and zoom out.
+Implement factor in and factor out.
 Implement translation (movement).
 Implement rotation (rotating your rendering).
 Add an extra bonus feature of your choice.